minuteoflaravel/laravel-self-validating-model/README.md

 # Laravel Self-Validating Model
-This package contains an extended Eloquent Model class which self-validates against validation rules specified in Model's ```rules``` property when Model is saved/updated
+This package contains an extended Eloquent Model class which self-validates against validation rules specified in the Model's rules property when the Model is saved/updated

 Works with:
 - Laravel 9